The Best Online LPN-to-RN Programs of 2026

 Surgical Nurse

 These specialized RNs work in hospital surgical units, outpatient clinics, or physician offices that offer surgical procedures.
 They provide patient care before, during, and after surgical and diagnostic procedures, working with surgeons, technicians, and other nurses.
-According to Payscale data from March 2025, surgical nurses earn an average annual base salary of $72,680.
+According to Payscale data from February 2025, surgical nurses earn an average annual salary of $77,993.

 Geriatric Nurse